cyrizon/r-clustering-variables/Documentation.md

 #### Predict
 ##### Description
-Predict cluster membership for new variables.
+Predicts cluster membership for new variables.
 Pre-emptively checks that the model as previously been fitted, aand that the new variables respects all the criteria as for the fit() function.

 ##### Usage